 "I started out by writing a story about my grandfather as a private piece for our children and grandchildren but soon realized there was more than enough material for a book.
-My grandfather was very concerned about the rapid decline in the fur bearing population in north eastern Ontario.
+My grandfather was very concerned about the rapid decline in the fur-bearing population in northeastern Ontario.
 In 1923 he wrote an extensive paper on the problem and his proposed solutions -- all but one of which were eventually enacted into law.
-He, almost by himself, was responsible for a remarkable paradigm shift whereby the trappers of the area stopped looking at fur bearing animals as a limitless resource and now look at trap lines as renewable resource wild fur 'farms'."
+He, almost by himself, was responsible for a remarkable paradigm shift whereby the trappers of the area stopped looking at fur-bearing animals as a limitless resource and now look at trap lines as renewable resource wild fur 'farms'."

-"The creation of a game preserve was only one of fifteen recommendations my grandfather made in order to the save the fur trade in Northern Ontario.
+"The creation of a game preserve was only one of fifteen recommendations my grandfather made in order to save the fur trade in Northern Ontario.
 He made them in his 1923 paper."

 "The Game Preserve evolved over the years into different purposes.
-The first was a sanctuary where animals could breed then reproduce without the pressure of trapping.
+The first was a sanctuary where animals could breed and then reproduce without the pressure of trapping.
 They eventually reached population levels where they would migrate outside the borders of the Preserve.
-The next incarnation was a place where animals could be live trapped and transported to areas where there was approaching extinction.
+The next incarnation was a place where animals could be live-trapped and transported to areas where there was approaching extinction.
 A third eventually was a place where animal behaviour and reproduction could be studied and compared to what was going on in adjacent areas where animals were regularly hunted and trapped.
 Today the game preserve is regarded as a remote eco-tourism destination."

 "There are distinct almost unconnected regions of the Game Preserve in addition to the one commonly accessed by road from Chapleau.
 One is the area along the C.P.R that is accessed by the VIA Rail Budd Car that runs between Sudbury and White River, passing by historic little places like Franz, Amyot, Nicholson, Missanabie and Dalton.
-A third is the area between Elsas and Oba, accessed only by the CN Transcontinental train, canoe, or plane."
+A third is an area between Elsas and Oba, accessed only by the CN Transcontinental train, canoe, or plane."